1912 Chicago Cubs season

+Front of a 1912 T201 tobacco card.
+Appears to depict Johnny Evers.

 The 1912 Chicago Cubs season was the 41st season of the Chicago Cubs franchise, the 37th in the National League and the 20th at West Side Park.
 The Cubs finished third in the National League with a record of 91–59.
 Third baseman Heinie Zimmerman led the circuit in home runs, batting average, and slugging percentage.